FALKLAND ISLANDS, SOUTH GEORGIA & ANTARCTICA

 , Kayaking, Lectures, Photography, Wildlife observations, Zodiac

-On this extraordinary 22-day voyage, explore the Falkland Islands and spend days around the enigmatic South Georgia Island before heading to the South Shetlands Islands and the Antarctic peninsula.
+On this extraordinary 20-day voyage, explore the Falkland Islands and spend days around the enigmatic South Georgia Island before heading to the South Shetlands Islands and the Antarctic peninsula.
 A complete voyage with many highlights.
-On board Ocean Atlantic.

 Once at the South Shetland Islands, we will make Zodiac landings at penguin rookeries, research stations and fascinating lookouts.
 The Subantarctic islands and Antarctic Peninsula are a nature photographer’s paradise and we will attempt as many shore landings as possible per day, weather conditions permitting, bringing you close to Antarctica’s beauty.